sammerry/node-mongosm/README.md

 ##Run

-In options.js set the filename: <your_file.osm> and run the app.
+In options.js set the {filename: "your_file.osm"} and run the app.
-You will also want to set upsert: true/false to your needs.
+You will also want to set {upsert: true/false} to your needs.

 ``` shell
 node app